DylanGore-FYP/Documentation/docs/setup/vehicle.md

 <!-- prettier-ignore -->
 !!! info
-    This is a temporary solution, the final insturctions will have an easier installation method.
+    This is a temporary solution, the final instructions will have an easier installation method.

 Clone the code from GitHub using git: